This page contains information you may need when producing a programme for ITV.

 Every production should have a Contracted Delivery Date, as specified on your contract with ITV.
-The Contracted Delivery Date is the date that the finished programme must be received by TVT on behalf of ITV.
+The Contracted Delivery Date is the date that the finished programme must be received by Content Delivery.

 Is there an email address for contracted delivery date (CDD) changes?

 Yes, email Content Operations at firstname.lastname@example.org detailing all the changes, including your new delivery date, a contact name, and reason for the change of date.

 They will circulate the change to the correct business areas in ITV and come back to you on whether you can deliver to a new date or not.